olafgleba/paul/README.md

 ## Introduction

 *Paul* allows you to assemble libraries easily, starts a webserver and a livereload server to watch out for changes and run appropriate tasks like concatenation, minification, file copy, text pattern substitution and more.
-It provides easy maintainment of infinite project sections and comes with a HTML5 boilerplate to start with also.
+It provides easy maintainment of infinite project sections and comes with a HTML5 boilerplate to start with.

-Altough it is highly configurable, the main attempt is **workflow simplification** and **staying focused** on your real work.
+Although it is highly configurable, the main attempt is **workflow simplification** and **staying focused** on your real work.
 Simply run `grunt` (or `grunt deploy`) on the console,  dig into coding your site and forget about the magic that happens behind.

 ## Requirements